AWS BYOS

 How can I reduce AWS costs for OpenClaw?

-Apply an EC2 Savings Plan or purchase a Reserved Instance for one or three years.
-A one-year t3.small reservation in us-east-1 costs roughly $5/mo—an 66% discount over on-demand pricing.
+Apply an EC2 Savings Plan or purchase a Reserved Instance for one or three years to significantly reduce costs versus on-demand pricing.
 Spot instances work for non-production testing.
+Check AWS for current rates.

 Does OpenClaw work with AWS PrivateLink or VPC endpoints?